Man killed, woman injured in horror dog attack in Melbourne backyard

 There are reports the deceased man had been recovering from an operation and was in a motorised wheelchair.

-A neighbour told The Age that she would frequently chat with the victim at the supermarket.
+A neighbour told The Ageshe would frequently chat with the victim at the supermarket.

 "He's been a very lovely person.
 We will miss him a lot, especially my husband.
-We love him."
+We love him," she said.

-Efforts to capture the dog proved futile until a ranger eventually subdued it at around 10.30pm.
-It is being held by Whittlesea council.
+Efforts to capture the dog proved futile until a ranger eventually subdued it about 10.30pm.
+It is being held by Whittlesea Council.

 Senior Sergeant Glenn Parker said the dead man's daughter-in-law gave consent to destroy the animal.